Skip to main content

 Learning Objectives

-• Examine the theme of social hierarchy and class prejudice in early 20th-century society
+• Explain the role of class prejudice in the story.

 Frequently Asked Questions